What may be driving it

 Full refund if your files can't be processed.
 Once a report is generated the fee is non-refundable, since the analysis has run — which is why the complete sample is here to read first.

-Cancer Command Center is an educational and research tool — not a medical device, a diagnosis, or a substitute for professional medical advice, and not FDA-cleared.
+Triangle Health is an educational and research tool — not a medical device, a diagnosis, or a substitute for professional medical advice, and not FDA-cleared.
 Always review any finding, treatment idea, or research-stage suggestion with your oncology team before acting.